JosephWardDotTech/josephwarddottech.github.io/_posts/2024-01-21-harmonising-selenium.md

 tags: blog
 ---

+# Harmonising Selenium with Playwright and Cypress: A Journey Through Network Event Handling
-# Introduction
+## Introduction
-## Harnessing Network Events in Testing
+### Harnessing Network Events in Testing
 Playwright and Cypress are well-known for their 'autowait' feature.
 This neat trick aligns elements seamlessly and avoids many 'test flake' issues, like Selenium’s `StaleElementException` and `NoSuchElementException`.
 However, I'm skeptical about this so-called 'magic' in testing.
 A reliable test should avoid unexpected variables that are meant to simplify the process.
 I don't like accepting hidden 3rd party logic influencing my tests without scrutiny; I believe in thoroughly dissecting and analyzing everything to ensure test reliability.
 A deep understanding is also very valuable for troubleshooting and grasping what tests are actually doing with whatever's under test.

 This post will reveal a particular feature of these tools that, in my experience, is central to what makes them useful.
 I'll cover how this feature can also be backported to historic Selenium frameworks to enhance the trustworthiness of your tests.
 This feature is granular control over **Network Events**.

 When you have control over network events, it becomes much easier to ensure that your test actions align with what's happening in a structured manner.
 I've encountered situations where a test couldn't perform certain actions due to network issues, and there were no clear indicators on the screen.
 The application might be sending or receiving data in a way that prevents the user from taking action, among other issues.
 Additionally, unpredictable changes in network speed can disrupt the test.
 However, by using code to check if requests are in a "settled" state before proceeding, you can avoid this common problem that leads to unpredictable test behavior.

-## Stability vs. Exact Duplication
+### Stability vs. Exact Duplication
 Although I'm talking about techniques like network syncronisation, I wouldn't go so far as to say I universally endorse them.
 As always, you are the best judge of the appropriate level of testing to determine the shippable quality of whatever's under test, and what constitutes an appropriate abstraction of "if these tests pass that then this is shippable".
 While I have found using techniques similar to this very useful in taming an unruly application in the past, this was contingent on discussion and agreement with the whole team.
 Ultimately, we found increased test stability an acceptale tradeoff for not having a perfectly exact duplicate of the environment a user would use, and considered these techniques as appropriate substitutes for a user's own ability to determine the loadstate of what was under test, when to take certain actions, etc.

-## Test Flake:
+### Test Flake:
 Test flake refers to the problem when testing yields inconsistent results on each run.
 Many people mistakenly believe that Selenium, a testing tool, is plagued by this issue, but it's not inherently unreliable.
 Selenium follows the W3C WebDriver rules and uses web commands to control the browser.
 This method can sometimes cause small delays and chances for errors between starting an action and finishing it.
 Also, Selenium has ways to wait for things to happen, but it doesn't automatically sync like newer tools do.
 This means testers have to do more work themselves.
 Plus, when you mix different ways of testing and complicated web designs, it seems like Selenium is more unreliable than it actually is.
 But really, Selenium is doing its job as it's supposed to, within its own limits.

-# Playwright and Cypress' Approach to Harnessing Network Events
+## Playwright and Cypress' Approach to Harnessing Network Events
-## Playwright: Network Events and CDP
+### Playwright: Network Events and CDP
 Playwright integrates with the browser's developer and debugging protocols.
 It uses this to listen and respond to browser lifecycle events, checks for their completion, and provides an array of tools for controlling and automating other browser actions.

 ![An architectural diagram of Playwright](https://josephward.tech/assets/img/playwright-arch.jpg)